 If You Own a Small Business, You Are Probably Paying Too Much Tax

 Small-business owners often don’t do well maximizing their legitimate tax deductions.
 For example, they don’t structure their operations to protect legitimate deductions.
 They often don’t do enough to create new deductions.
 And they almost never understand how to recycle, or double-deduct, amounts that can be used more than once.

 That is all a financial tragedy!
 Getting smarter about tax deductions can save you a bundle.

-If you’re thinking after reading this that maybe you can do better with your tax deductions, consider our $37.95 ebook Small Business Tax Deduction Secrets.
+If you’re thinking after reading this that maybe you can do better with your tax deductions, consider our $40 ebook Small Businesses Tax Deduction Secrets.

-This 40-page ebook provides detailed instructions about how you can save thousands of dollars every year in income and related taxes simply by more effectively using legitimate small-business tax deductions.
+This 70-page ebook provides detailed instructions about how you can save thousands of dollars every year in income and related taxes simply by more effectively using legitimate small-business tax deductions.
 Interested in more detailed information?
 Click here.
-Interested in starting to save on taxes?
-Click the button below to purchase your copy.View Cart

 Tip: If you are a client of our CPA firm, don’t purchase this ebook—or any of our other ebooks.
 Just email us and ask for your complimentary copy.